Colin Hannah: Chief of the Air staff

 Hannah was promoted to air marshal on 1 January 1970, and succeeded Air Marshal Sir Alister Murdoch as Chief of the Air Staff.
 Murdoch had earlier recommended Hannah, known to be a strong advocate for Australian participation in the Vietnam War, for the position of Commander Australian Forces Vietnam when it came up for rotation at the end of 1969; the post went to an Army officer, and the Federal government ordered the withdrawal of the RAAF presence in Vietnam during Hannah's tour as CAS.
 In March 1970, the Minister for Defence, Malcolm Fraser, commissioned a review of naval air power.
 Hannah fundamentally disagreed with any suggestion that the Royal Australian Navy should operate land-based aircraft, claiming that he was arguing not from a partisan perspective but to ensure that Australia's limited defence resources were not spread across three services.
 Confidential RAAF papers from the time declared that its goal was always to "avoid giving the Navy the opportunity to establish a land-based air force".
 Two years later, Hannah responded favourably to a recommendation from the Chairman of the Chiefs of Staff Committee, Admiral Sir Victor Smith, to use the soon-to-be-delivered F-111 bomber for maritime support, among other roles.

 In the 1971 New Year Honours, Hannah was raised to Knight Commander of the Order of the British Empire (KBE).
 His tour as CAS coincided with the RAAF's Golden Jubilee, celebrated in March and April that year.
 He personally organised a fly-past of two US Air Force F-111s at air shows marking the occasion, generating favourable coverage to counteract the poor publicity surrounding the type's long-delayed entry into Australian service.
 He was also involved in two controversial decisions the same year.
 Firstly, he was a member of the committee to choose an Air Force memorial to be located on Anzac Parade, Canberra.
 The selected design was an abstract sculpture that, according to official RAAF historian Alan Stephens, reflected "the selection panel's comprehensive failure to understand the nature of air force service".
 Secondly, Hannah commissioned a replacement for the Air Force's winter uniform, traditionally a shade "somewhere between royal and navy blue" that had been personally chosen by the RAAF's first CAS, Wing Commander (later Air Marshal Sir) Richard Williams, to distinguish it from the lighter Royal Air Force colour.
 Hannah publicly debuted the uniform that he approved, an all-purpose middle-blue suit, at a Point Cook graduation parade on 8 December 1971.
 It was the object of much adverse comment in the ensuing years; personnel complained of being mistaken for bus, train and postal employees.
-One of Hannah's successors as CAS, Air Marshal Errol McCormack, ordered that the uniform revert to Williams' original colour and style commencing in 2000.
+One of Hannah's successors as CAS, Air Marshal Errol McCormack, ordered that the uniform revert to the original colour and style chosen by Williams, commencing in 2000.